Model-oriented Graph Distances via Partially Ordered Sets: Model-oriented distance via partially ordered sets

-In Section~\ref{sec:model_oriented}, we use the model map $\M$ to define our model-oriented distance between $\G_s$ and $\G_t$.
-In Section~\ref{sec:poset_organization}, we provide an equivalent but more constructive characterization of this distance using the poset underlying $\g$.
-Finally, in Section~\ref{sec:simplification}, we describe how the poset structure may enable faster computation of the model-oriented distance.
+In Section~\ref{sec:model_oriented}, we use the model map $\M$ to define the model-oriented poset and subsequently our model-oriented distance between $\G_s$ and $\G_t$.
+In Section~\ref{sec:simplification}, we describe how the poset structure may enable faster computation of the model-oriented distance.
+In Section~\ref{sec:edge-by-edge} we discuss cases where the model-oriented distance reduces to SHD.